 As an optimistic person I can say yes.
 But there are certain conditions that have to be met.

 One of the ‘learning to innovate’ sessions in the 2011 Third International Forum on Water and Food looked at experiences within the CPWF with multi-stakeholder Platforms (MSP) and Innovation Platforms (IP).
 The session started with a brief introduction, and then three presentations from Alan Duncan (ILRI/Nile – his presentation; a […]

-During the 2011 Third International Forum on Water and Food (in South Africa) Amare Haileselassie from ILRI reflected on ways that livestock can be integrated into rainwater management systems and strategies in Ethiopia.
-The overall aim is to improve ‘livestock water productivity’ through the adoption of various practices at farm […]
+During the 2011 Third International Forum on Water and Food Amare Haileselassie from ILRI reflected on ways that livestock can be integrated into rainwater management systems and strategies in Ethiopia.
+The overall aim is to improve ‘livestock water productivity’ through the adoption of various practices at farm and landscape levels.
+View […]

 “In Nigeria we have NGOs and NGIs (nongovernmental individuals) but the development ends in their pocket and not with the community.”